blackletum/EZ2-COOP/README.md

 https://github.com/met-nikita/source-sdk-2013

-# What do I need to do after downloading?
+# What do I need to do after downloading? / How do I install?

 - Make sure Entropy Zero 2 is installed
 - Make sure folder is put into your `sourcemods` folder